Boise City Writer-in-Residence

 Upcoming workshops

-We hope you'll join Boise City Writer-in-Residence Susan Bruns for her upcoming free community writing workshops.
+We hope you'll join Boise City Writer-in-Residence Don Zancanella for his upcoming free community writing workshops.

 No registration is required to participate, but space is limited.
 These workshops are geared toward adults.
 As mature content may be discussed, parental discretion is advised for participants under 18.
 Please bring writing materials, such as a notebook and pen.